Michelle Rodriguez

 2 Fast 2 Furious aka The Fast And The Furious 2 (2003)

 (In theaters, June 2003) Cars, crime and chicks in sunny Miami; what else could you ask for?
 Okay, so Vin Diesel is missing and so is a lot of the energy of the original The Fast And The Furious.
-But it doesn’t matter as much as you think: This time around, the cars look better, and if no one can outfox Michelle Rodriguez, Eva Mendes and Devon Aoki are totally appropriate eye-candy.
+But it doesn’t matter as much as you think: This time around, the cars look better, and if no one can outfox Michelle Rodriguez from the first film, Eva Mendes and Devon Aoki are totally appropriate eye-candy.
 Paul Walker doesn’t have to struggle under the shadow of Diesel, and he emerges as a mildly engaging protagonist.
 (The homo-erotic subtext of his character’s relationship with buddy Tyrone can be a little ridiculous at times, though; how many jealous glances can we tolerate before bursting out laughing?)
 It’s a shame that about half the car chases don’t really work; dodgy camera moves, overuse of CGI over stunt driving and over-chopped editing don’t help in building a gripping action scene.
 At least the two highway sequences are nifty.
 The last stunt is weak and so are many of the plot points before then, but 2 Fast 2 Furious goes straight in the guilty pleasures category; a fine way to spend a lazy evening.

 (Second viewing, On DVD, March 2004) Fast cars, curvy women and sunny Miami: Even the second time around, it’s hard to be angry at this film even as the dialogue is painful, the action scenes aren’t particularly successful and the ending is lame.
 At least the DVD offers some consolation through a series of interesting making-of documentaries and a few extra car-related goodies.
 John Singleton’s tepid audio commentary does much to demonstrate the uninspired nature of the film’s production.
 Competent without being particularly commendable, adequate without being particularly satisfying.
 This one goes out straight to Eva Mendes fans and car buffs.
 Not that there’s anything wrong with being either.